jayjiranek/jayjiranek/README.md

 ### ✨Welcome to JayBirds Github✨

-- 👯 I'm a recent college graduate working as a Jr. Software Engineer for Cognizant.👯
+- 👯 I'm a recent college graduate working as a Jr. Software Engineer for Cognizant. 👯
-- 🔭 I’m currently working on migrating companies to omnichannel cloud based contact centers.🔭
+- 🔭 I’m currently working on migrating companies to omnichannel cloud based contact centers. 🔭
-- ⚡ Certified cloud practitioner and cloud solutions architect.⚡
+- ⚡ Certified cloud practitioner and cloud solutions architect. ⚡
+- ⚡ Full-Stack Web Developer. ⚡
+- 📫 jayljiranek@gmail.com 📫

 <!--
 **jayjiranek/jayjiranek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.